- Key messages

 Staying safe advice from UK Governments

 - The government has up to date guidance about COVID-19.
-This includes staying safe and alert and FAQs on what you can and can’t do.
+This includes information on local alert levels.
 They also have advice on meeting with others safely and face coverings.

 - If you or a member of your household have the symptoms of COVID-19 follow advice from Public Health England.
 This includes information on how to get tested and contact tracing.
 There is also guidance for households with grandparents, parents and children living together.